Ro3code/aircraft_3d_animation/README.md

 More information
 ================

 * For more information about `aircraft_3d_animation`, have a look at this post on [Medium](https://github.com/matlab2tikz/matlab2tikz).
-If you are a good MATLAB(R) programmer, you are always welcome to help improving `aircraft_3d_animation` function!
+If you are a good MATLAB® programmer, you are always welcome to help improving `aircraft_3d_animation` function!
 * If you experience bugs or would like to request a feature, please visit our [issue tracker](https://github.com/Ro3code/aircraft_3d_animation/issues).